terrierscript/semicolon-less-javascript/README.md

-# Semicolon-less JavaScript Style (Anti-Semicolon)
+# Semicolonless JavaScript Style (Anti-Semicolon)
-> A list of resources for Semicolon-less  JavaScript coding style
+> A list of resources for *semicolonless* JavaScript coding style.

 ## Documentation